-For further information, please contact Tim Sullivan, Michael D. Morehead or your regular Hinshaw attorney.
+For more information on this issue, please contact Tim Sullivan, Michael D. Morehead or your regular Hinshaw attorney.

 Hinshaw & Culbertson LLP prepares this publication to provide information on recent legal developments of interest to our readers.
 This publication is not intended to provide legal advice for a specific situation or to create an attorney-client relationship.
 We would be pleased to provide such legal assistance as you require on these and other subjects if you contact an editor of this publication or the firm.